 Many home remedies suggest frequent washing and vacuuming, though this type of cleaning is only a temporary solution for a permanent problem.
 There are plenty of scented sprays and treatments that focus on adding more pleasant smells to the carpet, but these types of chemicals will only mask the odor and decrease indoor air quality.

 For eliminating dog smells from carpets, the OdorKlenz Source Odor Treatment is the best solution.
 Not only can it be safely and effectively used on carpets, but it can be applied to any fabrics, upholstery, or other surfaces that are water extractable.Because it does not use masking agents, fragrances, or harsh chemicals, the OdorKlenz Source Odor Treatment is a safe, efficient, and environmentally-friendly solution for stubborn, lingering dog odors.
 Rather than relying upon fragrances or masking agents to cover offensive smells temporarily, it offers a permanent and thorough solution through patented odor-neutralizing technology.
 The process works by utilizing safe earth minerals to attack the chemistry behind the source of the odors on contact, breaking down the chemical compositions that make it odorous and noxious without releasing any chemicals back into the environment.
-Unlike competing product which rely on enzymes to eat away at the smells which often can take weeks to remove the odors and more often then not if it isn’t not the right type of enzyme for the odor, it will not work at all.
-Dont waste your time and money on enzymes that may or may not work and click the button below to learn more about the OdorKlenz Source Odor Treatment today
+Unlike competing product which relies on enzymes to eat away at the smells which often can take weeks to remove the odors and more often then not if it isn’t the right type of enzyme for the odor, it will not work at all.
+Don’t waste your time and money on enzymes that may or may not work and click the button below to learn more about the OdorKlenz Source Odor Treatment today!

 How to Get Dog Smell Out of Couches